top of page

 What insurance(s) do you accept?

-Currently, I am an in-network provider with Aetna, Oxford, and United Healthcare.
+Currently, I am an in-network provider with Aetna, Oscar, Oxford, and United Healthcare.

-Out-of-network services for those with out-of-network benefits with other insurance carriers are also provided.
-Out-of-network works as follows: you are responsible for paying the fee out-of-pocket at each appointment.
-Then, a superbill will be sent to your insurance carrier who will reimburse you up to 80% of the fee, depending on your out-of-network benefits.
+Out-of-network services are also provided for those with such benefits from other insurance carriers.
+Out-of-network works as follows: you are responsible for paying the full fee out-of-pocket at each appointment.
+Then, a superbill (an itemized form detailing services provided) will be provided to you.
+Upon your submission of the supervill to your insurance carrier, they will reimburse you up to 80% of the fee, depending on your out-of-network benefits.

 What is a Good Faith Estimate?